 It’s Saturday morning.
 You’re sitting at your table at home reviewing what you’ve done with your business over the last year.
-You’re not really happy with what you have achieved and your mind travels back in time to the day when you decided to make your dream come true.
+You’re not happy with what you have achieved, and your mind travels back in time to the day when you decided to make your dream come true.

-You can give up and the story ends here.
+You can give up, and the story ends here.
 You gave it a real go, but it is clear it can’t work and what is the point anyway?
 It is much better to count your losses and move on to something better.
-This is the sensible thing to do.
+It is a sensible thing to do.

 Or you continue.
 But how?
-It hasn’t really worked so far, how can you turn this around?
+It hasn’t worked so far, how can you turn this around?

 If your reason is money, there are many places you can make a lot of money.
 Just think about the banking and insurance industry to mention the obvious ones, or sales being another option.

 Whatever your reason, you need to understand that running a business is about making money.
-The whole construct of a business is based on that.
-From a business perspective everything you do has to result in making money.
-If making money is not something you feel comfortable with you either shouldn’t run a business or find a business partner who loves that part and join forces.
+The whole construct of a company is based on that.
+From a business perspective, everything you do has to result in making money.
+If making money is not something you feel comfortable with then either you shouldn’t run a business or find a business partner who loves that part and join forces.

-Successful entrepreneurs understand that business is about money and that the money allows them to do the things they really want to do.
-They are not ashamed of making money, they embrace the possibility of making money as part of their success.
+Successful entrepreneurs understand that business is about money and that the money allows them to do the things they want to do.
+They are not ashamed of making money; they embrace the possibility of making money as part of their success.

 Money allows the business to exist and to provide the platform needed to create real value and to have a positive impact.
 They see money as an appreciation from their clients for the service they provide.